coq/coq/doc/ltac2.md

 for it.

 - `&x` as an Ltac2 expression expands to `hyp @x`.
-- `&x` as an Coq constr expression expands to `ltac2:(refine (fun () => hyp @x))`.
+- `&x` as a Coq constr expression expands to `ltac2:(refine (fun () => hyp @x))`.

 #### Dynamic semantics